Read our COVID-19 Division Re-entry Strategy for information about how we’re welcoming students and staff back into schools this September.

 The Board of Trustees reserves to itself the authority to approve the establishment and deletion of alternative program delivery models and locally developed courses.

-The Board of Trustees supports the concept of providing educational programming for students in need of specialized supports and services in both attendance area schools and in district centres.
+The Board of Trustees supports the concept of providing educational programming for students in need of specialized supports and services in both attendance area schools and in Division centres.
 The attendance area school is a guaranteed point of entry for all students, and the regular classroom shall be the first option considered.
-District centres provide alternate program delivery options.
+Division centres provide alternate program delivery options.

 Recognizing some students are successful in non-traditional school settings, the Board of Trustees authorizes the provision of senior high outreach programming and junior high transition programming in non-traditional school settings.
 Students may complete their schooling in non-traditional settings or transition to more traditional school settings once the skills and knowledge to be successful in these settings are developed.